What is fiveway?

 Every node has a unique ID.
 The full ID looks something like this:

-This URL-like format contains IDs of parent nodes up to root which is denoted as #.
-Most of the time you will be working with local and relative IDs.
-For example in component frameworks when creating a node you only need to provide local ID and parent is usually deduced from context.
+#/layout/content/login-form/submit-buttonThis URL-like format contains IDs of parent nodes up to the root, which is denoted as #.
+Most of the time, you will work with local and relative IDs.
+For example, in component frameworks, when creating a node, you only need to provide a local ID, and the parent is usually deduced from context.